 Automated removal from the Community Queue: indicates whether clients can be automatically removed for the individual queue or must be manually removed.

-Prioritization List: indicates whether a program level Coordinated Entry Assessment used to refer a client to the queue should be reported as “Placed on Prioritization List” for HMIS Data Element 4.19 Coordinated Entry Assessment.
+Prioritization List: indicates whether a program-level Coordinated Entry Assessment used to refer a client to the queue should be reported as “Placed on Prioritization List” for HMIS Data Element 4.19 Coordinated Entry Assessment.
+For more information, see 2020 HMIS Data Standards: Coordinated Entry Data Elements Details and Prioritization Status.

 Referring Clients to Multiple Queues